avk/avk.github.io/_case_studies/secure-reader-threading.md

 <details>
   <p>
     Before launch, I worked with one of our User Researchers to evaluate the effectiveness of the design with 10 external users.
-We recruited participants via UserTesting.com and split them into two groups based on what they would see&mdash;<strong>current experience vs. new experience</strong>.
+We recruited  participants via UserTesting.com.
+We split participants into two groups&mdash;<strong>current experience vs. new experience</strong>.
   </p>

   <h3>Current experience&mdash;no threading</h3>